luifermoron/teams/backendteams/README.md

 # Welcome to Teams Backend  ⚽

-This repository contains best development practices for an API-based project built with Node.js and Express.
-You can retrieve team countries from FIFA 2010 world cup and their players.
+This repository contains best practices for developing an API-based project built with Node.js and Express.
+You can retrieve team countries from the 2010 FIFA World Cup (when Spain won its first tournament) and their players.

 ## Features